 First Time Buyer Mortgage Advice in Liverpool

-If you’re buying a home for the first time, you can be understandably anxious about the process.
+The home buying process can be understandably daunting, especially if it’s your first time trying something like this.
 There’s a lot of competition on the market, and the estate agent doesn’t make it any easier.
-Our experienced team of friendly advisors will work alongside you, to ensure your dreams of owning a property become a reality.
+Our experienced team of friendly advisors will work alongside you, to ensure your property-owning dreams become a reality.

-- Curious of how much you may be able to borrow or what your repayments could be?
+- Wondering how much you may be able to borrow or what your repayments could be?

-- Need some help in making an offer on a property you like?
+- In need of some help to make an offer on a property you like?

-Our job is to navigate through thousands of deals, ultimately settling on the right one for your circumstances.
-No matter whether you’re buying a property by yourself, with a friend or partner, or are having a hard time, we’d love to help you out if we can.
+It’s our job to navigate through thousands of deals, with the aim of finding the appropriate one for your personal circumstances.
+No matter whether you’re buying a property by yourself, with a friend or partner, or are having a hard time, we’d love to have a go at helping you out.

-Having your Agreement in Principle handy at all times is a good idea, especially if you’re ready to make an offer.
-We are able to help you out with this.
+It’s always worth having your Agreement in Principle on hand, especially if you’re ready to make an offer on a property.
+Our advisors will be able to help you out with this.

-We only work with your best interests at heart, without any ties to estate agents, banks or building societies.
+We have your best interests at heart, without any ties to estate agents, banks or building societies.
 Our Mortgage Advice team will do their best to make the process as simplified & stress-less as possible, free of industry jargon.

 We are also able to look at sourcing conveyancing and solicitors’ quotes for you, as well as speak with an Estate Agent about an offer you wish to make – We’re with you for the whole journey!

-The minimum deposit required for a first-time buyer is 5%.
-Deposit can come from your own savings or even a gifted deposit from a friend or family member.
-In some cases, you can have a combination of both gift and savings.
+First-Time Buyers only require a minimum deposit of 5%.
+The deposit can come from your own savings or even a gifted deposit from a friend or family member.
+You are also able to have a combination of both gift and savings, depending on circumstance.

-In a lot of cases, buying a property and taking out a mortgage can be cheaper than renting privately.
-If you’ve thought about buying a property you’re currently renting from your landlord or housing association, it’s worth checking your eligibility for the Right-to-Buy Scheme.
-Speaking to your local authority can help clarify this.
+In many cases, buying a property and taking out a mortgage can be cheaper than renting privately.
+If you’ve thought about buying the property you’re currently renting from your landlord or housing association, it’s worth checking your eligibility for the Right-to-Buy Scheme.
+Speaking to your local authority can help clarify this for you.